 21 was the best-selling album of both 2011 and 2012 in the US with sales of 5.8 and 4.4 million respectively.
 It was the first time one longplayer had topped the sales chart for two years in a row since Nielsen Soundscan began tracking US album sales in 1991.

 Adele also scored the best-selling single of the year with this song.

 Structurally, this song works very well because it builds in musical intensity to match the lyrics.
-It starts off with a 5 second acoustic intro, and then Adele starts singing about "the scars of your love."
-The chorus doesn't come until a minute into the song, which is late by pop standards.
+It starts off with a 5-second acoustic intro, and then Adele starts singing about "the scars of your love."
+The chorus doesn't come until a minute into the song, which is late by Pop song standards.
 By then, it has built to a climax with a pre-chorus containing the backing vocals "You're gonna wish you never had met me" and "Tears are gonna fall."
 You know she means business!
-There is no bridge, but the chorus shows up 3 times, accounting for almost half the song.
+There is no bridge, but the chorus shows up three times, accounting for almost half the song.

 One factor in "Deep"'s success is its multi-format appeal.
 In the US it charted on Billboard's Adult Contemporary, Alternative Songs, Hot Dance Club Songs, Hot R&B/Hip-Hop Songs, Rock Songs, Pop Songs and Adult Pop Songs charts, topping the latter two.